santhi-nyros/fb_mailgun_integration_python/Readme.md

 Verify Token: abc123

-Note: YOu dont need to setup any php files.Its pure python.
+Note: You don't need to setup any php files.Its pure python.
 -----------------------------------------------------------------------------

 For creating webhook on facebook page refer the following urls,